KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 You'll notice the `VkNegotiateLayerInterface` structure is similar to other Vulkan structures.
 The "sType" field, in this case takes a new enum defined just for internal loader/layer interfacing use.
-The valid values for "sType" could grow in the future, but right only havs the one value "LAYER_NEGOTIATE_INTERFACE_STRUCT".
+The valid values for "sType" could grow in the future, but right now only has the one value "LAYER_NEGOTIATE_INTERFACE_STRUCT".

-This function (`vkNegotiateLoaderLayerInterfaceVersion`) should be exported by the layer so that using "GetProcAddress" on Windows or "dlsym" on Linux, should return a valid function pointer to it.
+This function (`vkNegotiateLoaderLayerInterfaceVersion`) should be exported by the layer so that using "GetProcAddress" on Windows or "dlsym" on Linux or MacOS, should return a valid function pointer to it.
 Once the loader has grabbed a valid address to the layers function, the loader will create a variable of type `VkNegotiateLayerInterface` and initialize it in the following ways: